 - I also wanted to be able to categorize games in terms of their quality e.g. CIB, Want, Boxed, Re-Boxed etc. With this I can also track games I want to buy so win win!

-- I wanted to include drop downs where possible for example when denoting box condition, disc condition etc. to make life easier when adding new entries
+- To include drop downs where possible for example when denoting box condition, disc condition etc. to make life easier when adding new entries

 - I wanted everything to look nice!
-Very important criteria..
+Very important criteria for my design brain.

-This proved very useful to note down ahead of actually implementing anything as it made me realize that everything I had wanted to do could be achievable using Google Sheets.
+All of this information proved very useful to note down ahead of actually implementing anything.
+It made me realize that everything I had wanted to do could be achievable using Google Sheets which further motivated me to go with this approach.

-Feel free to take a copy of the template at the end of this post and follow along with it as you go to see how I do it!
+Feel free to download a copy of the game collection tracker template at the end of this post and follow along with it as you go to see how I do it!

 I started building out my Totals tab with column headings and styling, I wasn’t worried yet about formulas etc. but I had a fair idea of how this would be structured.